AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_android.md

 To make this step easier to test, use the temporary token server "https://a41.chat.agora.io" provided by Agora in the placeholder above(<#Developer Token Server#>).
 When you're ready to deploy your own server, swap out your server's URL there, and update any of the POST request logic along with that.

-Note:
-If you have already got an account and user token, you can ignore this section and go to the next.
+<div class="alert note">If you have already got an account and user token, you can ignore this section and go to the next.</div>

 2. To add the UI framework, open  `app/res/layout/activity_main.xml` and replace the content with the following codes: